 Apply now

-The mission of the M.A. in International Affairs and Diplomacy is to provide advanced university training in the broad academic field of international affairs and diplomacy and to graduate highly specialized students and equip them with theoretical and practical training that will professionally prepare them for a multitude of career options, locally, regionally, and internationally.
-Further, the M.A. degree aims at graduating researchers who are able to pursue doctoral studies.
+The mission of the Master of Arts (MA) in International Affairs and Diplomacy is to provide advanced university training in the broad academic field of international affairs and diplomacy, and to graduate highly specialized students and equip them with theoretical and practical training that will prepare them for a multitude of career options, locally, regionally, and internationally.
+The MA also aims to graduate researchers who are able to pursue doctoral studies.

 Program Educational Objectives

-The M.A. program of International Affairs and Diplomacy is designed to provide students with in-depth knowledge in international affairs and diplomacy, national Foreign Service, and contemporary political and economic issues.
+The MA program in International Affairs and Diplomacy is designed to provide students with in-depth knowledge in international affairs and diplomacy, national foreign service, and contemporary political and economic issues.
 It offers a variety of courses in international relations, comparative government, international organizations, international law, and draws on some courses in economics and business.

 Program Learning Outcomes